senorcodecat/tots/readme.md

 * invites / require invite to join?
+  * get an invite code from settings
+  * leads to an invite page that says like "Hey @benbrown wants you to join tots click here"
+  * login/create/set invite code
+  * validate invite code and set invitedby upon registration
+  * reject signups without invite code

 * ability to receive webhooks for notifications
 * ability to respond to webhooks with a reply
 * google analytics

+* delete post

 * images in comments
 * edit comments